 Omega XL Price

-Omega XL comes with a 90 day money back guarantee.
+The supplement comes with a 90-day money-back guarantee.
 Returns after 90 days will not be eligible for refunds.
-For more information about this people should call customer service at 1-800-609-4818.
+For more information about these people should call customer service at 1-800-609-4818.

 Other Green- Lipped Mussel Supplements?

-Omega XL gets a lot of attention, but there are other green-lipped mussel supplements being sold too.
-Even Plexus Slim, has added Lyprinol one of their supplement.
+Green-lipped mussel extract is getting popular.
+Even Plexus Slim has added Lyprinol one of their supplements.
 As far as I can tell, only Lyprinol/Omega XL appears to have been studied clinically, and so, that is an advantage this product has over others.

 Does Omega XL Work?

-There is no doubt that Omega XL (Lyprinol) has a LOT of research.
-The majority of these studies appear to show the active ingredient in Omega XL (called, PCSO-524) may have health benefits although, because some of the studies have problems with how they were conducted, I feel better studies need to be done.
-While I can't say Omega XL will work for everybody, it's possible some people may notice pain relief from this supplement.
+There is no doubt that Omega XL (Lyprinol) has a LOT of clinical research dating back several years.
+The majority of these studies appear to show the active ingredient in (called, PCSO-524) may have pain-relieving benefits.
+That said because some of the studies have problems with how they were conducted, I feel better investigations need to be done.